Clarity adorns profound thoughts.

-- Align the team members and the Product Owner to the mission
+- Align team members to a common purpose

-- Align the people to the Program Increment (PI) Objectives
+- Align teams to common Program Increment (PI) Objectives and manage dependencies

-Whether the teams apply Scrum or Kanban, iteration goals give program stakeholders, management, and Agile teams a shared language for maintaining alignment, managing dependencies, and making necessary adjustments during the execution of the program increment.
+Whether the teams apply Scrum or Kanban, iteration goals provide Agile teams, ART stakeholders and management with a shared language for maintaining alignment, managing dependencies, and making necessary adjustments during the execution of the Program Increment (PI).